 Designed by architect Julius Koch, the Naval Brigade Hall was already legendary in local music history as an incubator of ragtime music in the early 1900s: The hall band was led by the noted local rag composer and violinist William Braun.
 “It was a very active hall; they had dances and music there,” New Orleans music historian Jack Stewart recalled.

 The Grunewald Music Co.’s eponymous music school would educate some of the most famous players in New Orleans jazz, R&B, and rock ’n’ roll, many of whom attended after military service thanks to the G.I.
 Bill.
 Faculty members included Louis Barbarin, Frank Federico, Otto Finck, Willie Humphrey, Clyde Kerr Sr., and Wardell Quezergue, to name just a few.
 The curriculum stressed the fundamentals of music theory.

-Grunewald’s students constituted a constellation of New Orleans music, both traditionalists and modernists, who came to prominence in the 1950s and ’60s: Warren Bell, Al Belletto, Peter “Chuck” Badie, Warren Battiste, Edgar Blanchard, Eddie Bo, Roger Lewis, Ernest McLean, Earl Palmer, Robert Parker, Richard Payne, Tommy Ridgley, and Alvin “Red” Tyler — the list is seemingly endless.
+Grunewald’s students constituted a constellation of New Orleans music, both traditionalists and modernists, who came to prominence in the 1950s and ’60s: Warren Bell, Al Belletto, Peter “Chuck” Badie, Warren Battiste, Edgar Blanchard, Eddie Bo, Lawrence Cotton, Roger Lewis, Ernest McLean, Earl Palmer, Robert Parker, Richard Payne, Tommy Ridgley, and Alvin “Red” Tyler — the list is seemingly endless.

 The Grunewald School was even more notable for its casual defiance of the era’s Jim Crow laws.
 It accepted students of color, with white ones on one floor and black ones on another.
 Although segregation was the law of the land, interaction and even camaraderie between the races was plentiful here, among both students and teachers.

-When the school closed its faculty moved to 1838 N. Claiborne Ave. and continued teaching as the Educational Gateways Music School.
+When the school closed its faculty moved to 1838 North Claiborne Avenue and continued teaching as the Educational Gateways Music School.
 By 2005, the Camp Street building had been acquired by Tipitina’s nightclub owner Roland von Kurnatowski, who was in the process of converting it into condominiums when Hurricane Katrina struck and partly damaged the structure.
 In a freak accident, the building was destroyed by a group of firefighters from out of town who had come to aid in the city’s post-Katrina fire protection — unaware that they had reduced one of the most significant musical landmarks in Crescent City history to a pile of rubble.

 Video courtesy of Kevin McCaffrey.